top of page

 Your Turn:

-Joey was thrilled to learn that he could still enjoy his favorite food while taking care of his mental health.
+Joey was pumped to learn he could still enjoy his favorite food and take care of his mental health.
 “This is amazing!
 Ross and Rachael are gonna love this.
-They’re always thinking about stuff like this,” he added with a smirk.
+They’re always thinking about stuff like this,” he said with a smirk.

-As we wrapped up our little sandwich symposium, I handed Joey a copy of my book, 3 Food Rules of a Mental Health Warrior.
-He flipped through it, then turned to me and said, “You know, if you’re ever back at Central Perk, I’ll make sure you meet the whole gang.
+As we wrapped up our little sandwich symposium, I handed him a copy of my book, 3 Food Rules of a Mental Health Warrior.
+He flipped through it, nodded, and looked up.
+“You know, if you’re ever back at Central Perk, I’ll make sure you meet the whole gang.
 And I’ll tell them all about this ‘Mental Health Warrior’ stuff.
-I think we could all use a bit of that in our lives.”
+I think we could all use a little of that.”

-I couldn’t help but laugh.
+I laughed.
 “I’ll hold you to that, Joey.
-And remember, the best way to take care of yourself starts with what’s on your plate.”
+And remember—the best way to take care of yourself often starts with what’s on your plate.”

-Next time you’re hungry, take a page out of Joey’s book—fuel your mind and body the Mental Health Warrior way.
+So, next time you're hungry, take a page from Joey’s playbook—fuel your mind and body the Mental Health Warrior way.
 Because small changes lead to big victories, and every meal is a chance to build stronger mental health!

 Bruce Schutter